Heavy Metals Baby Food Lawsuit | Autism and ADHD

-If you would like to speak with an experienced consumer attorney legal team about your baby food heavy metals lawsuit, please contact us or give us a call at (855) 948-5098 for a free and confidential case evaluation.
+If you would like to speak with an experienced consumer attorney about your potential toxic baby food lawsuit, please contact us or give us a call at (855) 948-5098 for a free and confidential case evaluation.

 What Heavy Metals are in Baby Food?

 The U.S. House Oversight and Reform Subcommittee on Economic and Consumer Policy report ‘Baby Foods Are Tainted with Dangerous Levels of Arsenic, Lead, Cadmium, and Mercury’ alleges that toxic heavy metals were found in seven major baby food brands.
 The baby food report lists staggering levels of the following toxic metals:

 The U.S. Food and Drug Administration (FDA) and Environmental Protection Agency (EPA) allow for 10 parts per billion (ppb) inorganic arsenic, 5 ppb cadmium, 5 ppb lead, and 2 ppb mercury in drinking water.
 The House baby food report found 177 times more than the acceptable level of lead, up to 91 times more than the acceptable level of arsenic, up to 69 times more than the acceptable level of cadmium, and up to 5 times more than the acceptable level of mercury.

 Toxic heavy metal exposure is capable of causing permanent decreases in IQ and increased risk of future criminal and antisocial behavior in children.
 Infant exposure to heavy metals can endanger long-term brain function and neurological development.